Craig, Colorado

-Craig is a home rule municipality that is the county seat and the most populous municipality of Moffat County, Colorado, United States.
-The city population was 9,060 at the 2020 United States Census.
-Craig is the principal city of the Craig, CO Micropolitan Statistical Area.
+Craig is a home rule city that is the county seat of and the most populous municipality in Moffat County, Colorado, United States.
+The city population was 9,060 at the 2020 United States census.

 History

-Founded by William H. Tucker, Craig was incorporated as a city on July 15, 1908.
-The town was named for one of the town's financial backers, Reverend William Bayard Craig.
+Craig was founded by William H. Tucker.
+The Craig, Colorado, post office opened on August 28, 1889.
+Craig was incorporated as a city on July 15, 1908.
+The town was named for one of the town's financial backers, Reverend William Bayard Craig (1848-1916).

 Craig became the county seat when Moffat County was created out of the western portion of Routt County on February 27, 1911.
 In the same area as Craig, at the confluence of the Yampa River (then known as the Bear River) and Fortification Creek, were previous towns known as Yampa (as early as 1885) and Windsor (as early as 1878).
 In 1878, the area consisted of a number of ranches and at least two businesses: Himley's Ferry (which allowed crossing of the Yampa River) and Peck's Store (a one-room trading post).

 In the 1970s and early 1980s, the largest power generation plant in Colorado and several coal mines were constructed near Craig.